-I don't specify the month and the year because it'll be in the filename.
-That info will be used at compile time, which we'll see in a second.
+I don't specify the month and the year and you'll see why in just a second.

 Paste in shorthand notes

 2023

-May
+May ~

 Submit

-I wrote a little frontend tool that can process this syntax and spit out a table of dates and times that I can print out that caregivers can reference when they are working on their timesheets.
+I wrote a little frontend tool that can process this syntax and spit out a table of dates and times that I can print out for my caregivers to help them complete their timesheets.